Accessibility navigation

 Two FA BUT Studios at the Landscape Festival: Student Visions and Interventions for Hradec Králové

-“The opening of the exhibition of student works in the former Central Slaughterhouse complex in Kydlinovská Street was truly successful.
-In the coming months, the public will have the opportunity to visit this remarkable industrial building together with the exhibition, including guided tours.
-The slaughterhouse complex, one of Hradec Králové’s valuable industrial heritage sites, has already overcome the worst of its condition, and we are currently seeking a new use for it,” commented the Deputy Mayor of Hradec Králové.
+“The opening of the exhibition of student works in the former central slaughterhouse building on Kydlinovská Street was truly successful.
+Over the coming months, the public will have the opportunity to visit this remarkable industrial building together with the exhibition, including a guided tour.
+The slaughterhouse, one of Hradec Králové’s valuable industrial heritage sites, has overcome its most difficult period, and we are currently seeking a new use for it,” commented Adam Záruba, Deputy Mayor of Hradec Králové, on the occasion of the exhibition opening.

-The joint presentation also includes works by students of the Achten–Pavlíček–Sýsová Studio from the Faculty of Architecture of CTU in Prague, focused on the revitalization of the municipal slaughterhouse complex.
+The joint presentation also includes works by students from the Achten–Pavlíček–Sýsová Studio at the Faculty of Architecture, CTU in Prague, focused on the revitalisation of the city slaughterhouse.
 The exhibition thus creates a broader platform for bringing together different academic approaches to architecture, urbanism, and work with the urban landscape.
-It is open to the public for the duration of the Landscape Festival, which also includes a guided tour.
+It is open to the public for the duration of the Landscape Festival, which will also include a guided tour.

 Inserted by: Rychnovská Anna Mgr.